ASA Compliance Group Account migration & verification Since 2016

 Proof & results

-Seller migration and Seller Identity Verification outcomes in our track record reflect sequenced profile work we owned end to end.
-Amazon still approves each verification on its merits.
-Response within hours in most cases during active handling.
-Data verified as of .
+Entity change and Seller Identity Verification files we sequenced end to end.
+Profile work we owned; Amazon approves each verification on its merits.
+Verified as of .

 Illustration: Amazon Sellers Appeal shield with secure case handling and ASA branding